- What is BuildingGreen?

 What browsers does BuildingGreen.com support?

-BuildingGreen officially supports Internet Explorer 11 and the latest versions of Edge, Chrome, and FireFox for the PC and the latest versions of Safari, Chrome, and FireFox for MacOS.
+BuildingGreen officially supports the latest versions of Edge, Chrome, and Firefox for the PC and the latest versions of Safari, Chrome, and Firefox for macOS.
 If you are using any of these browsers and having trouble with our site, please let us know.
 Users of older browsers (particularly Internet Explorer) are encouraged to upgrade their browsers for a more secure and enjoyable experience (both on our site and in general!).